chongguo/AttentionalModulationTask/README.md

 **Phase 0:**  Manually train the animal to poke its head out of the behavior box and lick the water spout mounted on a 10ml syringe.
 Two sessions seems sufficient.

 **Phase I:**  A/B/O are shown with equal probabilities.
 Equal amount of reward is delivered for A/B when animal licks.
 Licking on O triggers the punishment loop.
+As a function of average performance, the target presentation probability for A/B decreases from 0.5 to 0.3.

+**Phase II:**  Targets are shown with lower probability (0.3) than distractors (0.7).
+Equal amount of reward is delivered for A/B when animal licks.
+Licking on O triggers the punishment loop.
 As a function of average performance, distractor contrast is increased from 0 to 1.

-**Phase II:** Same paradigm as Phase I with the exception that distractor is now at full contrast and reward amount is being gradually decreased from 0.05 to 0.03 as a function of performance.
+**Phase III:** Same paradigm as Phase II with the exception that distractor is now at full contrast and reward amount is being gradually decreased from 0.05 to 0.03 as a function of performance.

-**Phase III:**  A/B/O are shown in full contrast with equal probabilities.
+**Phase IV:**  Targets and distractors are shown in full contrast with different probabilities (0.3 versus 0.7).
 On any given session, a fixed, asymmetrical amount of reward is delivered for A/B when animal licks.
 Licking on O still triggers the punishment loop.
 Reward amount is decided at the start of each session, a random number *reward_rand* between -0.02 and +0.02 is drawn.
 We then set *reward_A* = 0.03 + *reward_rand* and *reward_B* = 0.03 - *reward_rand*.
 The magnitude of *reward_rand* can be regarded as a proxy for how much the animal should pay attention to the dimension along which A and B varies.